Engine Company 21 (Chicago)

-Engine Company 21, organized in 1872, was the first Black fire company in the Chicago Fire Department.
-The fire pole was invented by members of the company, after inventing it, in 1888 Company 21 had the fastest response time in the city.
+Engine Company 21, organized in 1872, was the first all-black fire company in the Chicago Fire Department.
+The fire pole was invented by members of the company in 1888, and after inventing it, Engine 21 had the fastest response time in the city.

 History

 According to a November 1872 article in the Chicago Daily Tribune announcing the purchase of three new steam pumpers, which would allow for the creation of three new fire stations, "of course it is conceded on all sides that one of the companies will be composed of colored men, but it is not definitely known whether it will be commanded by a Caucasian".
 An announcement the next month that the company would be located on May Street was accompanied by a warning that "any infringement upon the rights of the members by the people in the vicinity will be punished by the removal of the engine."

 The company was organized in 1872 under the captainship of David B. Kenyon, who was in the position until 1875.
 Kenyon later died in the line of duty.
 By 1875 the company was located at 313 Third Avenue.

 In 1888 David Kenyon's brother, Joseph L. Kenyon, was captain.
 At the time he was the only White member of the company.
 Other members of the company at the time included Steve Paine and Marshall Ward, drivers, both of whom grew up enslaved, Paine in Kentucky and Ward in Tennessee.
 The rest of the company were younger men and included Lieutenant Anthony Makers, engineer William Watkins, and pipemen James E. Porter, Richard L. Caesar, Charles Scott, and James H. Jackson.

-In 1891 Black citizens presented to Chicago officials a petition asking that a Black captain be appointed for the company, arguing that the failure to appoint a Black captain was "a reflection on the ability of the colored fireman."

 By 1893 the company was located at 13 Taylor Street.
-As of 1900 the captain was Jeremiah Herlihy, who was White; the rest of the company was Black.
+As of 1900 the captain was Jeremiah Herlihy.
 In 1901, because of results of a civil service examination, several White test takers were told to turn down an appointment to Engine Company 21 until the highest-scoring Black test taker was offered a position as a pipeman.
-In 1907, John Jackson was originally assigned to Truck Company 2 but had to be reassigned to Engine Company 21 when White firefighters at Truck Company 2 went on strike rather than accept a Black coworker, and members of Truck Company 17 burned a Black man in effigy and refused to sleep in the same dormitory as Fred Slater, a Black recruit.

-Six members of Engine Company 21 died in the 1910 Stock Yards fire.

-By 2014 Engine Company 21 had become Engine Company 19 and was located at 3421 South Calumet.